 Cheap parts.
 The velcro that holds the charge controller to the panel fell off the first day it was in the sun.
 The heat of the sun melted the adhesive backing.
-It seems like corners were cut to reduce the price of the unit, but considering the panel is made to be in the sun, the velcro should have held.
+It seems like corners were cut to reduce the price of the unit, but considering the panel is made to be in the sun, the velcro should hold.

 Since writing the review, we’ve been able to camp at a few places where we got sun all day.
 One of those places was the free camping spot in Tucson, Arizona.
 To our surprise, the Renogy solar suitcase was able to fully charge the batteries each day with the fans running and turning the inverter on to watch the Packers play.
 We were very happy with the performance of the panel.